-The Rev. Steve Wood and his wife of twenty-eight years, LeAnne have four children.
-Their family resides in North Metro Atlanta and they enjoy water sports, golf, gardening, snow skiing, baseball, basketball, fishing, and bike-riding.
+The Rev. Steve Wood and his wife of thirty-one years, LeAnne have four children.
+Their family resides in North Metro Atlanta and they enjoy water sports, golf, gardening, snow skiing, baseball, basketball, fishing and bike-riding.

 After receiving God’s call into the ordained ministry, Steve enrolled in Asbury Theological Seminary in Wilmore, Kentucky in September 1983.
 While there, he served as a chaplain at the V.A.
 Medical Center in Lexington and later as the Youth Pastor of the First UMC of Georgetown, KY.

 He received the Master of Divinity degree graduating in May 1986.
-Five days later, he was appointed as the pastor-in-charge of the Red Oak United Methodist Church (UMC) in College Park, Georgia where he served for 3 years.
+Five days later, he was appointed as the pastor-in- charge of the Red Oak United Methodist Church (UMC) in College Park, GA where he served for 3 years.
 Under his leadership, the Red Oak UMC became a multi-racial congregation and was recognized as the Conference Small Membership Church of the Year in 1989.

-In June 2007, Steve was appointed to Mount Pisgah UMC in Johns Creek, one of the largest churches by membership in the entire denomination where he currently serves as Senior Pastor.
-Mount Pisgah has become one of the premier teaching centers of multi-generational, multi-ethnic models of worship and discipling, and shared leadership.
+In June 2007, Steve was appointed to Mount Pisgah UMC in Johns Creek, GA, one of the largest churches by membership in the entire denomination where he currently serves as Lead Pastor.
+Mount Pisgah UMC has become one of the premier teaching centers of multi-generational, multi-ethnic models of worship, discipling and shared leadership.
 Mount Pisgah hosted the nationwide Large Church Initiative in April 2014 with Mark Batterson, Laura Story, Chip Ingram and others for training in the multi-generation, multi-ethnic models of ministry.

 Steve was born and raised in Sandy Springs, Georgia in Fulton County.
 He attended Sandy Springs High School and graduated from Ridgeview High School in 1976.
 Steve is an alumnus of the University of Georgia having graduated in 1980 with a BBA in Finance.
 He then began a career in the office products industry before answering a call into ministry in September of 1983.
 He received the Masters of Divinity from Asbury Theological Seminary in 1986 and was ordained a Deacon in the North Georgia UMC Conference in 1985 and ordained an Elder in 1988.